GuanceCloud/datakit/internal/export/doc/en/inputs/logging.md

 For tags from other sources, the following situations apply:

-- The whitelist does not work on Datakit's `global tags`.
+- The whitelist does not work on DataKit's `global tags`.
 - Debug fields enabled via `ENV_ENABLE_DEBUG_FIELDS = "true"` are not affected, including the `log_read_offset` and `log_file_inode` fields for log collection, as well as the debug fields in the `pipeline`.